Where The Locals Go In Malmö

 Best live music venue in town

-What you can find at Ljudkullar, or “The Sound Hills”, is pretty straightforward: these hills have big speakers dug inside the ground itself, and every day in the afternoon you can hear one of about a dozen daily-changing playlists by various artists — you can check them out on the sign at the entrance of the area.
-These secrets “hills” in Västra Hamnen are quite easy to miss, even for locals.
-But now you know: arm yourself with a blanket and some food and enjoy the music together with a picnic!
+What you can find at Ljudkullar, or “The Sound Hills”, is exactly like it sounds: these hills have big speakers fitted inside the ground itself, and every day in the afternoon you can hear one of about a dozen daily-changing playlists by various artists — you can check them out on the sign at the entrance of the area (don't worry; you won't find Julie Andrews on the playlist!).
+These secret “hills” in Västra Hamnen are quite easy to miss, even for locals.
+But now you know: arm yourself with a blanket and some food, and enjoy the music together with a picnic!